 Birth grant: Paid for children born in the insured's first marriage.
 If the insured's first spouse dies, a child born in the insured's second marriage may be eligible.
-The grant is payable for three births only.
-Must undergo prescribed medical examinations.
+The grant is paid for three births only.
+The mother and child must undergo prescribed medical examinations.

-Maternity allowance: The child must undergo prescribed medical examinations when aged 2 months, 4 months, 6 months, 8 months, and 12 months.
+Maternity allowance: The child must undergo six prescribed medical examinations before age 1.